Large Sums of High Order Characters: Background and Proof Strategy

 \subsection{A Pretentious Primer}

 The arguments used towards the proof of our main theorems are grounded in notions of pretentious number theory, as developed by Granville and Soundararajan.
 Here, we give a brief overview of those ideas from that subject that will be relevant in this paper. \\ Let $\mb{U} := \{z \in \mb{C} : |z| \leq 1\}$.
-Given arithmetic functions $f,g: \mb{N} \ra \mb{U}$ and $x \geq 2$ we define the pretentious distance
+Given arithmetic functions $f,g: \mb{N} \ra \mb{U}$ and $x \geq 2$ we define the \emph{pretentious distance} between $f$ and $g$ (at scale $x$) as